 Need to ripen an avocado?
 Settle in and wait, because tips, tricks, and hacks don’t really work in this case.

-July 31 is National Avocado Day, which means you probably need some guacamole.
+A certain big game is fast approaching, which means you probably need some guacamole.
 Problem: When you zero in on the avocados at your supermarket, they’re green and rock-hard.
 By the time your avocado ripens, you’ll have resorted to a taco shop to satisfy your craving.
 It could take up to six days for that avocado to turn soft and creamy inside.
 Six.
 Days.
 Oh, the agony.

 Avocados ripen after they have been harvested, not while on the tree, according to the Hass Avocado Board.
 As your fruit sits on the counter, it releases the plant hormone ethylene, a type of gas that triggers the ripening process.